The 11th Taiwan International Ethnographic Film Festival 2021

-We are proud to announce the 10th edition of the Taiwan International Ethnographic Film Festival (TIEFF), to be held in Taipei from October 4th to 8th in 2019.
+We are pleased to announce the 11 th edition and 20 th anniversary of the Taiwan International Ethnographic Film Festival (TIEFF), to be held in Taipei from October 1 to 5 in 2021.
 Founded in 2001, the biennial festival is Asia’s oldest and longest running international ethnographic film festival.
-For 18 years TIEFF has served to promote outstanding documentary films from around the world that are innovative, educational, and entertaining.
+For 20 years TIEFF has served to promote outstanding documentary films from around the world that are innovative, educational, challenging, and entertaining.
 These films, directed by both new and established filmmakers alike, all share a commitment to portraying stories and social practices from around the world in a culturally sensitive way.
-In addition to the main festival in Taipei, TIEFF also sponsors a touring festival, bringing a portion of the selected films to communities and classrooms across Taiwan the following Spring.
+In addition to the main festival in Taipei, TIEFF also sponsors a touring festival, bringing a portion of the selected films to communities and classrooms across Taiwan.

-All films submitted to the festival must have been completed in the two years prior to the festival or on the festival year itself.
-For this festival that would mean films completed between 2017 and 2019.
-Films on any topic will be considered, but special consideration will be given to films that match the festival theme (as described below).
+All films submitted to the festival must have been completed in the two years prior to the festival or the festival year itself.
+For this festival that would mean films completed between 2019 and 2021.
+While we occasionally do accept fiction films, experimental art films, biographies, sports documentaries, and concert films, such films will only be considered if they are accompanied by a convincing statement regarding their suitability for the festival.
 All festival films go through a highly selective screening process.
-(In 2017 we selected just 42 films out of 1500 entries.)
-As such, festival does not have a competition or offer prizes or awards.
+Films on any topic will be considered, but special consideration will be given to films that match the festival theme (as describedbelow).
+The festival does not have a competition or offer prizes or awards.

 - Fiction films, experimental art films, biographies, sports documentaries, and films about musicians must be accompanied by a statement regarding their suitability for the festival.